-- External/International Relations History HIST 298, 299, 338, 363, 387, 403, 404, 419, 458, 477 - (2) Intellectual/Theoretical History HIST 205, 302, 303, 407, 408, 414, 417, 471, 492 - (3) Comparative History HIST 494
+- External/Internal Relations History: HIST 298, 338, 363, 387, 403, 404, 419, 477 - Intellectual/Theoretical History: HIST 205, 302, 303, 407, 408, 414, 471, 492 - c.
+Comparative History: HIST 494 - d.
+Religion in History: HIST 272 - (8) An historiography seminar, HIST 500, is required during the third year; - (9) HIST 501, Honors essay required during the fourth year.

-A maximum of ★60 in History (including junior courses) may be presented.
-A minimum of ★12 must be at the 400-level.
-Normally, students should take courses in two additional fields to provide them with the breadth intended in the Honors History Program.
-In certain circumstances, selected Classics courses are accepted as the equivalent of HIST courses.
-Approval of the Honors Advisor is required in such cases, and, when used in this manner, these courses will be included in the minimum and maximum permitted.
-An historiography seminar, HIST 500, is required during the third year; HIST 501 permits completion of the Honors essay required during the fourth year.
 Students prepare the Honors essay under the supervision of a member of the Department.
-The Department may require any student, in addition to submitting the essay, to pass an oral or written examination on the essay subject.
-At least ★12 are required in each of the areas of the Honors essay and a second field.
-Students must satisfy the Department of their ability to read a language other than English.
-Examinations for that purpose are conducted by the Department and normally are written during the second or third year.
-They must, in any case, be written and passed for completion of the degree.
-Honors history students who already have $\star 6$ in a Language other than English at the senior level will be exempt from the language exam.
-Those students with $\star 6$ at the junior level will not be exempt from the language exam.
-This program does not have a minor requirement.
+The Department may require any student, in addition to submitting the essay, to pass an oral or written examination on the essay subject; - (10) Students must satisfy the Department of their ability to read a Language Other than English.
+Examinations for that purpose are conducted by the Department.
+These exams normally are written during the second or third year and must be passed for completion of degree.
+Honors History students who already have ★6 in one senior-level Language Other than English will be exempt from the language exam.

-Promotion from year to year requires a GPA of at least 3.0 with an average of at least 3.3 in all History courses in the Fall/Winter.
+Promotion from year to year requires a GPA of at least 3.3 with an average of at least 3.3 in all History courses in the Fall/Winter.

-Graduation with Honors in History requires a graduation average of at least 3.0 with an average of at least 3.3 in all History courses.
+Graduation with Honors in History requires a graduation average of at least 3.3 with an average of at least 3.3 in all History courses.
 Graduation with First Class Honors requires an average of at least 3.7 on all History courses taken in the last two years and an average of at least 3.5 or better on all courses in the two final years (last \star 60).

-43.14.2 Combined Honors in History and Classics
+43.13.2 Combined Honors in History and Classics